Procurement: Sourcing Products for Your Subscription Boxes

 In the simplest of terms, product sourcing means to search for products.
 This term is used in literally every sales business, so it presents a core process for subscription businesses as well.
 Sourcing can be done either on a local or international level.

 As experienced entrepreneurs, we stumbled upon many challenges while doing product sourcing, and watched others confront their own challenges as well.
-Some of the dilemmas you may think will arise are:
+Some of the dilemmas that may run through your head are:

 - What products should I include in the subscription box?